Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Fetal erythroblastosis is a hemolytic anemia in a fetus or newborn caused by transplacental transmission of maternal antibodies to fetal erythrocytes.
-The disorder is usually the result of incompatibility between blood groups of the mother and fetus, often Rh0 (D) antigen.
-Diagnosis begins with prenatal screening of mother antigens and antibodies, a father survey, a series of mother antibody titer measurements, and fetal testing may also be required.
-Treatment should include intrauterine transfusion in the fetus or exchange transfusion in the newborn.
-In order to prevent Rh0 (D), women at risk are injected with an immunoglobulin.
+Erythroblastosis fetalis is a hemolytic anemia in the fetus or neonate caused by transplacental transfer of maternal antibodies to fetal red blood cells.
+The disorder usually results from incompatibility between maternal and fetal blood groups, often the Rh0(D) antigen. [ 1 ] Diagnosis begins with prenatal screening of maternal antigens and antibodies, and may also require paternal testing, serial maternal antibody titers, and fetal testing.
+Treatment should include intrauterine transfusion in the fetus or exchange transfusion in the neonate.
+Intrauterine immunoglobulin injection has been used to prevent Rh0(D) in women at risk. [ 2 ]

-Causes Fetal erythroblastosis
+Causes fetal erythroblastosis

-Traditionally, fetal erythroblastosis is the result of Rh0 (D) incompatibility, which can develop when a woman with Rh-negative blood is fertilized by a man with Rh-positive blood and a fetus with Rh-positive blood is formed.
-Other factors of maternal and fetal incompatibility that can cause fetal erythroblastosis include Kell, Duffy, Kidd, MNSs, Luteran, Diego, Xg, P, Ee and Cc and other antigenic systems.
-Incompatibility of blood groups by type ABO does not cause fetal erythroblastosis.
+Traditionally, fetal erythroblastosis is the result of Rh0(D) incompatibility, which can develop when a woman with Rh-negative blood is impregnated by a man with Rh-positive blood and the resulting fetus has Rh-positive blood.
+Other maternal-fetal incompatibilities that can cause fetal erythroblastosis include Kell, Duffy, Kidd, MNSs, Luteran, Diego, Xg, P, Ee, and Cc and other antigen systems.
+ABO blood group incompatibility does not cause fetal erythroblastosis.

-Diagnostics Fetal erythroblastosis
+Diagnostics fetal erythroblastosis

-At the first prenatal visit, all women take a blood test for Rh-belonging.
-If a woman has Rh-negative blood, then determine the father's blood accessory and her zygote (if paternity is determined).
-If the blood is Rh-positive, then the titre of Rh-antibodies in the mother is measured at 2628 weeks.
-If the positive titers are only in dilution less than 1:32 (or below the critical values of the local blood bank and plasma), then titles are measured more often.
-If the titers are about 1:32 (or above the critical values of the local laboratory), the average blood flow in the cerebral artery of the fetus is measured at intervals of 12 weeks, depending on the titers and the patient's anamnesis; the goal is to detect heart failure.
-With increased blood flow for gestational age, it is necessary to produce a percutaneous umbilical blood sampling (if anemia is suspected), or every 2 weeks spectrophotometric measurement of bilirubin levels in amniotic fluid obtained by amniocentesis.
-If paternity is known and the father is probably heterozygous for RhO (D), then the Rh-belonging of the fetus to the cells of the amniotic fluid is determined.
-If fetal blood is Rh-negative or if the average blood flow in the cerebral artery or bilirubin level in the amniotic fluid remains normal, the pregnancy can continue until the term without treatment.
-If the fetus Rh-positive blood or Rh-accessory is not determined and if the average blood flow of the cerebral artery or bilirubin levels in the amniotic fluid is increased, then, assuming embryonic anemia, the fetus can be transfused by a specialist in an institution equipped for pregnancy with the presence of risk factors .
-Transfusions are necessary every 12 weeks, until the maturity of the fetus is reached (usually 3234 weeks) and delivery will not be possible.
-Before the first transfusion, corticosteroids should be prescribed, with pregnancy of 24 weeks or more.
+At the first prenatal visit, all women have a blood sample taken for Rh status.
+If the woman is Rh negative, the paternal blood type and zygosity (if paternity is determined) are determined.
+If the blood is Rh positive, the mother's Rh antibody titer is measured at 26–28 weeks.
+If titers are positive only at dilutions less than 1:32 (or below the local blood bank's cutoff values), titers are measured more frequently.
+If titers are around 1:32 (or above the local laboratory's cutoff values), mean fetal cerebral artery blood flow is measured at 12-week intervals depending on the titers and the patient's history; the goal is to detect heart failure.
+If fetal blood flow is elevated for gestational age, percutaneous umbilical cord blood sampling (if anemia is suspected) or spectrophotometric bilirubin levels in amniotic fluid obtained by amniocentesis should be measured every 2 weeks.
+If paternity is known and the father is likely to be heterozygous for RhO(D), the fetal Rh identity is determined from the cells in the amniotic fluid.
+If fetal blood is Rh negative or if mean cerebral artery blood flow or amniotic fluid bilirubin levels remain normal, the pregnancy can be continued to term without treatment.
+If fetal blood is Rh positive or Rh identity is unknown and if mean cerebral artery blood flow or amniotic fluid bilirubin levels are elevated, the fetus may be transfused by a specialist in a facility equipped to manage pregnancies with risk factors, assuming fetal anemia.
+Transfusions are needed every 12 weeks until fetal lung maturity is achieved (usually 32-34 weeks) and delivery is possible.
+Corticosteroids are needed before the first transfusion if the pregnancy is 24 weeks or more.

-Treatment of fetal erythroblastosis
+Treatment fetal erythroblastosis

 Prevention

-Maternal sensitization and production of antibodies due to Rh incompatibility can be prevented by the administration of RhO (D) immunoglobulin.
-This drug contains high titers of anti-Rh antibodies that neutralize Rh-positive red blood cells of the fetus.
-Since the intensity of maternal-maternal metabolism and the likelihood of sensitization increase by the end of pregnancy, the preparation is carried out within 72 hours until the completion of any pregnancy, regardless of its termination (delivery, abortion, treatment of ectopic pregnancy).
-The standard dose of the drug is 300 μg.
+Sensitization in the mother and antibody production due to Rh incompatibility can be prevented by the administration of RhO(D) immunoglobulin.
+This preparation contains high titers of anti-Rh antibodies that neutralize Rh-positive fetal erythrocytes.
+Since the intensity of fetal-maternal exchange and the likelihood of sensitization increase toward the end of pregnancy, preparation is carried out within 72 hours before the end of any pregnancy, regardless of its end (delivery, abortion, treatment of ectopic pregnancy ).
+The standard dose of the preparation is 300 mcg.

-The method of immune outlets can be used to exclude significant fetomaternal bleeding, and if the results are positive, then the amount of fetal blood in the mother's bloodstream is determined using the Kleichauer-Betke test (acidic elution).
-If the maternal hemorrhage is massive (> 30 ml of the whole blood), then additional injections (up to five doses of 300 μg within 24 hours) are necessary.
-Treatment at the end of pregnancy is sometimes ineffective, because sensitization could begin earlier during pregnancy.
-Therefore, at approximately 28 weeks, all pregnant women with Rh-negative blood and without previous sensitization data also receive a dose of immunoglobulin.
-Since the use of RhO (D) immunoglobulin in sensitized women does not have any risks, the injection can be done when blood is taken to measure the titer at 28 weeks.
-Some experts recommend a second dose if the delivery did not occur on the 40th week.
-Rh0 (D) immunoglobulin should also be administered after any episode of vaginal bleeding and after amniocentesis or a chorionic villus biopsy.
-Anti-IL-antibodies persist for more than 3 months after a single dose.
+An immune rosette test may be used to rule out significant fetomaternal hemorrhage, and if positive, the Kleihauer-Betke (acid elution) test measures the amount of fetal blood in the maternal circulation.
+If fetomaternal hemorrhage is massive (>30 mL of total blood), additional injections (up to five doses of 300 mcg within 24 hours) are needed.
+Treatment late in pregnancy is sometimes ineffective because sensitization may have begun earlier in pregnancy.
+Therefore, at approximately 28 weeks, all pregnant women with Rh-negative blood and no history of sensitization also receive a dose of immunoglobulin.
+Because there is no risk in using RhO(D) immunoglobulin in sensitized women, the injection can be given when blood is drawn for titer measurement at 28 weeks.
+Some experts recommend a second dose if delivery has not occurred by 40 weeks.
+Rh0(D) immunoglobulin should also be given after any episode of vaginal bleeding and after amniocentesis or chorionic villus sampling.
+Anti-IL antibodies persist for more than 3 months after a single dose.